 – Camp Clothing

-All other Nevada Conservation Corps restoration and intern members are responsible for locating their own housing, and signing a lease directly with the property owners.
+All other Nevada Conservation Corps crew and intern members are responsible for locating their own housing, and signing a lease directly with the property owners.
 The NCC does not provide housing or sign leases for its members, as the NCC is not a property management organization, and cannot be held liable for property damage that may be caused by its members.
 We do support members in their search for housing by connecting them with online sites and uniting the Corps community in a common search for affordable housing options.

 This summer we will have crews located in Reno, Great Basin National Park, and Las Vegas.

 All AmeriCorps members are paid every other Friday.
 Upon accepting a position, your contract will detail the pay schedule and amounts.
 Pay for AmeriCorps members is considered a living stipend, and not be be confused with a wage or salary.
 This model is based on the Peace Corps, which pays a fixed wage regardless of hours served.
 As a national service volunteer, your stipend is intended to support your living costs.